-Keepers are direct contributors to Sanctuary records, not only in recording factual information such as births and deaths, but in recording behavioural and nutritional information.
+Keepers are direct contributors to Sanctuary records, not only in recording factual information such as arrivals and deaths, but in recording behavioral and nutritional information.

 (c) Medical records – diagnosis, treatment, prognosis.

-(h) Life history information – adjustment to new cage, non-reproductive behaviour.
+(g) Life history information – adjustment to new cage, non-reproductive behavior.